-Now, I love anise, but honestly, I usually make these with vanilla extract instead.
+Now, I love anise, but honestly, I usually make this pizzelle recipe with vanilla extract instead.
 You can definitely use others like, lemon or almond, but vanilla is a good go-to!

 Making these cookies is a lot of fun!

 Making the batter for pizzelle cookies is easy.
-The secrets to perfect pizzelle lie within the rest of the baking process.
+The secret to perfect pizzelles lie within the rest of the baking process.

 You want to make sure that your bake time is set correctly so that the cookies are light golden brown and you want to ensure that you are dropping the right amount of batter into the iron so that a full cookie forms.

 I personally have (and recommend!) the Cuisinart iron.

 This pizzelle maker is the best because the design creates a perfectly round cookie.
 This is essential if you ever plan to do anything else with pizzelle such as sandwiching them together or making cannoli cones.

 I've had this iron for several years now and for the price, (around $50) it's totally worth it.
 I make these cookies all the time and the non-stick surface has held up beautifully.

 The Cuisinart Iron is well built, highly rated and it has quickly become one of my most cherished baking tools!

 It is very easy to control the temperature on this pizzelle maker since it's electric.
 Stove top irons are beautiful but you can easily get consistent results with an electric one.